CS-SI/Orekit/src/site/markdown/architecture/estimation.md

 derivatives on the measurements side, and it fetches the least squares estimator with the combined values, to be provided back to the Apache Commons Math algorithm, thus closing the loop.

 The orbital state is always estimated.
-Users can also estimate some model or measurements parameters.
+Users can also estimate some propagator  and measurements parameters.
 These parameters are modeled using the `Parameter` class, which is essentially  a key-value pair with multi-dimensional values.
 The parameters can be flagged as estimated or fixed, and the values can be modified.
 Each measurement or modifier that support some parameters will create one instance for each parameter.
 The `BatchLSEstimator` estimator will retrieve